imrulhasan273/ETL-Jobs-FDW-Shell/Foreign Data Wrapper.md

 ---

-- Source 		: source is the remote postgres server from where the tables are accessed by the destination database server as foreign tables.
+- Source: source is the remote postgres server from where the tables are accessed by the destination database server as foreign tables.
-- Destination : destination is another postgres server where the foreign tables are created which is referring tables in source database server.
+- Destination: destination is another postgres server where the foreign tables are created which is referring tables in source database server.

 ---